 \subsection{Stripe phase and the phase transition}

 For $J_\chi=0$, the $J_1$-$J_2$ model exhibits a stripe AFM order for $J_2/J_1 \gtrsim 0.61$~\cite{LIU20221034}.
 With increased chiral coupling, the stripe order will be suppressed.
-To identify the phase transition with vanishing the stripe order, we investigate the spin structure factor and chiral order parameter.
+To identify the phase transition with vanishing stripe order, we investigate the spin structure factor and chiral order parameter.

-For the stripe AFM order on the square lattice, the spin structure factor on a finite symmetric lattice should have the peaks at both $\vec{k} = (0, \pi)$ and $(\pi, 0)$.
-In our DMRG calculations on long cylinder geometry, the spin correlations form the stripe pattern along a certain direction due to the geometry reason, and the spin structure factor selects the peak at $\vec{k} = (0, \pi)$.
+For the stripe AFM order on the square lattice, the spin structure factor on a finite symmetric lattice should have peaks at both $\vec{k} = (0, \pi)$ and $(\pi, 0)$.
+In our DMRG calculations on long-cylinder geometry, the spin correlations form the stripe pattern along a certain direction because of the geometry, and the spin structure factor selects the peak at $\vec{k} = (0, \pi)$.
 Therefore, we study $S(0, \pi)$ versus the tuning chiral coupling.
 In Fig.~\ref{fig:stripe}, we show the structure factor $S(0,\pi)$ and chiral order parameter $\langle \chi \rangle$ for $J_2/J_1 = 0.7$ and $0.8$ on the $L_y = 8$ cylinder.
 As marked by the shades, both quantities consistently characterize a phase transition with the vanished stripe AFM order.
 One can find that while the $J_{\chi}$ dependence of chiral order exhibits a clear change characterizing a continuous-like phase transition (the red curve), the stripe AFM structure factor $S(0,\pi)$ drops fast to quite small values (the black curve), which is consistent with the transition described by the change of chiral order $\langle \chi \rangle$.

 In the spin-$1$ $J_1$-$J_2$-$J_\chi$ model, the DMRG calculations find evidence for the coexistence of stripe order and non-Abelian topological order~\cite{huang2021}.
 Therefore, in the stripe AFM phase of the studied spin-$1/2$ model, we also examine the entanglement spectrum and Chern number, but our results do not support a coexistent topological order in the stripe phase (not shown here).